rhobs/observability-operator/README.md

 * Follow the section above to run the operator'

 * In a new terminal, run `go test -v ./test/e2e/...`

+Note: when running the operator outside of the cluster the post e2e tests are expected to fail.

 ## Managing releases